Computational complexity of Berry phase estimation in topological phases of matter: Proof of Theorem : Showing -Completeness

 \paragraph{Verifier Protocol.} The verifier proceeds as follows: \begin{enumerate} \item \textbf{Receive witness.} Merlin sends a quantum state $|\psi\rangle$ claimed to be the ground state of $H(0)$.

-\item \textbf{Ground state verification.} The verifier estimates the energy of $H(0)$ with respect to $|\psi\rangle$ within an additive error $< \Delta_\mathrm{min}/4$ using quantum phase estimation algorithm.
-Then, if the estimate is smaller than $E_\text{th}+\Delta_\mathrm{min}/4$, the verifier proceeds to the next step.
-Otherwise, the verifier accepts with a probability at most $1/3-\Delta(|x|)$ and ends the verification procedure.
-Since $H(0)$ is non-degenerate and gapped, this test uniquely identifies the ground state, i.e., the unique witness state that is separated by $\Delta(|x|)$ in acceptance probability from all states that are orthogonal to itself. \item \textbf{Berry phase estimation.} The verifier then runs the \textsf{BQP} algorithm for Berry phase estimation described in Section~\ref{sec:improved_algorithm}.
+\item \textbf{Ground state verification.} The verifier estimates the energy of $H(0)$ with respect to $|\psi\rangle$ within an additive error \RED{$< \Delta_\mathrm{min}/8$} using quantum phase estimation algorithm with a success probability $\RED{\geq}5/6$.
+Then, if the estimate is smaller than \RED{$E_\text{th}$}, the verifier proceeds to the next step.
+Otherwise, the verifier outputs 0 for the second output qubit and ends the verification procedure.
+Since $H(0)$ is non-degenerate and gapped, this test uniquely identifies the ground state, i.e., the unique witness state that is separated by a constant factor $\geq 1/3$ in acceptance probability of the second output from all states that are orthogonal to itself. \item \textbf{Berry phase estimation.} The verifier then runs the polynomial-time quantum algorithm for Berry phase estimation described in Section~\ref{sec:improved_algorithm}.
 Using the improved two-speed protocol (with full $2\pi$ phase access), the verifier performs quantum phase estimation on the unitary evolutions $U(T,0)$ and $U_N(T,0)$ to extract estimates $\phi^{(1)}$ and $\phi^{(N)}$, and recovers $\theta_B$ to within additive error $\delta = 1/\mathrm{poly}(n)$.
+This procedure succeeds with a probability at least $5/6$, which leads to the overall failure probability at most $1/3$.

-\item \textbf{Decision test.} If $[a+\delta,b-\delta]_{2\pi}$, the verifier accepts (outputs 1).
-If $[b+\delta,a-\delta]_{2\pi}$, the verifier accepts with a probability $=1/3$. \end{enumerate} By the promise on the spectral gap and the adiabatic condition, the evolution remains in the ground state manifold with negligible error.
+\item \textbf{Decision test.} If the estimate $\hat{\theta}_B$ lies in $[a+\delta,b-\delta]_{2\pi}$, the verifier accepts (outputs 11).
+If $\hat{\theta}_B\in[b+\delta,a-\delta]_{2\pi}$, the verifier rejects (outputs 01). \end{enumerate} By the promise on the spectral gap and the adiabatic condition, the adiabatic evolution remains in the ground state manifold within a constant error.
 Since the ground state is non-degenerate, any incorrect witness is rejected during the energy test with high probability.
-Conversely, the correct witness yields accurate Berry phase estimates, and the decision is made reliably with an inverse-polynomial gap.
-In both YES and NO cases, the unique witness that has the largest acceptance probability is the non-degenerate ground state of $H(0)$.
+Conversely, the correct witness yields accurate Berry phase estimates, and the decision is made reliably with an inverse-polynomial promise gap.
 Thus, the problem falls into \dUQMA. \end{proof}

-\subsection{\dUQMA-hardness}
+\subsection{\RED{$\UQMA \cap \mathsf{co}\text{-}\UQMA$}-hardness}